cxzzzz/Yellowspec/README.md

 Yellowspec
 =======================

+#Yellowspec is a library which provide Bluespec-like expression for hardward based on chisel3.
+Just as Bluespec (a High-level Hardware Design Language),
+#Yellowspec using **Rules** and **Methods** to express synthesizable behavior, which are more powerful and abstract ways for data-driven circuit than always blocks and ports.

-Yellowspec is a library which provide Bluespec-like expression for hardward based on chisel3.
-Just as Bluespec (a High-level Hardware Design Language), Yellowspec using **Rules** and **Methods** to express synthesizable behavior, which are more powerful and abstract ways for data-driven circuit than always blocks and ports.
+Yellowspec is a library providing software-like interface definitions and bindings for Module in chisel3.

+Yellowspec using **Rules** and **Methods** to express synthesizable behavior, which are more powerful and abstract ways for data-driven circuit than always blocks and ports in chisel.
-Yellowspec is compatible with chisel3,so can be used on exist chisel projects.
+**Method** is the abstraction of the Module's interface and combinational logic behavior,simular to function definition in software. **Rule** is used to express sequencial logic , and can call Method in a way simular to function call.

 ## What does Yellowspec code look like?

-Consider a module ,which read numbers from outside the module, multiply it by 2 and put the result to the queue.When needed,write out the results.
+Consider a module : read numbers from outside the module, multiply it by 2 and put the result to the queue.When needed,write out the results.

 The code using Yellowspec is like this:
 ```scala